blackburn32/serverlessIsEven/README.md

 # Serverless isEven #
 A serverless implementation of isEven.
 Now you can know if your numbers are even, even at mass scale.

-This implementation uses an AWS lambda to quickly determine if your number is even.
+This implementation uses an AWS Lambda to quickly determine if your number is even.
+Advertisements are supported by way of an AWS DynamoDB table.

 ## Installation ##
 First, make sure you have installed terraform, the AWS CLI and have configured your AWS credentials.